gabetucker2/gostack/README.md

 # gostack
- `gostack` is a project introducing **Stacks**, ambiguously-typed strings of index/key-element pairs intended to replace arrays and maps in golang.  **Stacks** are introduced alongside a variety of helpful base functions to ensure programmer ease-of-use, concision, and flexibility.
+ `gostack` introduces **Stacks**, ambiguously-typed strings of index/key-element pairs intended to replace arrays and maps in golang.  **Stacks** are introduced alongside a variety of helpful base functions to ensure programmer ease-of-use, concision, and flexibility.

- Many of the functions in this project were inspired by JavaScript or C# List functions.
+ Many of the functions in this project were inspired by functions from *JavaScript Arrays* or *C# Lists*.

 <h1>Implemented Changes</h1>